chaw/r7rs-libs/README.md

 A set of libraries written for R7RS Scheme:

-* abbrev - create set of unambiguous abbreviations for strings (like Ruby's Abbrev class)
+* abbrev - creates a set of unambiguous abbreviations for strings (like Ruby's Abbrev class)
 * constants - some commonly used mathematical or scientific numbers
 * disjoint-set - data structure to hold sets of items in disjoint sets
 * logger - a logging framework (based on Ruby's Logger class)
+* series - a mostly complete (though inefficient) version of Richard Waters' Lisp Series package ** Larceny fails with scan-file
+* srfi64-utils - some helper functions for SRFI 64 testing
-* statistics - some descriptive statistical functions for lists
+* statistics - some descriptive statistical functions
 * text - formatting or manipulating text documents

 ## SLIB